trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/ApiServiceRecipes.md

 # ApiServiceRecipes

-This recipe extends the custom RestClient class and represents a specific API service we need to interact with - in this case a MockBin REST service.
-This APIService class is responsible for serializing and deserializing the Data Transfer Objects (Model Objects) necessary for input and output from this org to the third party system and back.
+This recipe extends the custom RestClient class and represents a specific REST API service we need to interact with - in this case the Google Books API.
+This class is responsible for serializing and deserializing the Data Transfer Objects (Model Objects) necessary for input and output from this org to the third party system and back.
-More on MockBin here: http://mockbin.org/
+More on the Google Books API here: https://developers.google.com/books/docs/v1/reference/volumes

 **Inheritance**